primaulia/challenge/README.md

 - Get all menus
 - Get a menu by id
+- Create a new menu

 ### Section

 - Get all sections
 - Get a section by id
+- Create a new section per menu

 ### Item